Oruchimaro/miniprojects/README.md

 Now if you add the guard to AdminController it will be protected against users.

+### Configure middlewares

+For correct redirects after authentication or correct login for specefic gurad we can configure Authenticate and RedirectIfAuthenticated middlewares.

 ## License

 The Laravel framework is open-sourced software licensed under the [MIT license](https://opensource.org/licenses/MIT).